grafnu/daq-1/docs/troubleshooting.md

 For a specific test (e.g. _bacnet compliance_) here's the general sequence and structure of data.
 There is no one-size-fits-all diagnostics for tests, since each module has its own code and requirements; however, there is a common structure for where log and diagnostic information is located.
+In addition to the common `cmdrun.log` file, the test-specific `activate.log`, `module_config.json`, and `report.txt` are the most helpul for diagnostics and troubleshooting.

 * Each test result (e.g. _protocol.bacnet.version_) is supplied by a _module_.
   * There is no obvious mapping from _test_ to _module_, so there might be